How Does Down Payment Assistance Work?

 Higher mortgage rates

 Using a down payment assistance program can result in a slightly higher mortgage rate.
 Since it’s not your money you’re putting down, the lender may assess your loan as riskier.
-But generally, this slight interest hike will be around 0.5% or less.
+But generally, this slight interest hike will be around 0.5% or less, according to our loan officers.

 Closing costs